Model Selection for Generic Contextual Bandits: Generic contextual bandits with infinite function classes

 The results in Section~\ref{sec:general} hold for finite function classes, since the regret bound depends on the cardinality of the function class.
-However, as shown in \cite{falcon}, it can be easily extended to the infinite function class setting.
+However, it can be extended to the infinite function classes (see \cite{falcon} for details).
 Exploiting the notion of the complexity of infinite function classes, this reduction is done.

 Like before, we consider a nested sequence of $M$ function classes $\mathcal{F}_1 \subset \ldots \subset \mathcal{F}_M$.
 The reward is sampled from an unknown function $f^*_{d^*}$ lying in the (smallest) function class indexed by $d^* \in [M]$, which is unknown.
 Given the function classes, our job is to find the function class $\mathcal{F}_{d^*}$, and subsequently exploit the class to obtain sub-linear regret.
 Let us first rewrite the separability assumption.